masonyoungblood/cattle_brand_data/README.md

     ## 18 (,,(,,7,,,,,5    81090    1 1990
     ## 19 (,,(,,QC1,,,2    66507    1 1990
     ## 20 (,,(,,S,5,,,1    67122    1 1990

+Based on the manual check, we estimate that there was 0% error in brand code transcription and 0.4% error in location transcription.

 ``` r
 #load zip code data